This article may contain compensated links. See our full disclosure here

 There are no longer tickets available at the door – you must book them online.
 You can try to book your Vatican tickets online in the morning of your visit, although you may need fast fingers for that.
 Your best bet for last-minute tickets will be to take a look at trusted third-party providers.

 What Are the Vatican Museums’ Opening Hours?

 The Vatican Museums are open from 09:00 until 18:00, Mondays through Saturdays.
+Opening hours in 2024 are expected to change to 8am.
+We will update this page as more information becomes available.
 The museums are closed on Sundays, except for the last Sunday of the month and on special occasions.

 The museums also have extended opening hours until 22:30 from the 24th to the 30th of April and the 5th of May – the 28th of October.

 What Is the Best Time to Visit the Vatican Museums?